Chart Color Schemes

 The educational profile of River Heads exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 13.2%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.0%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.4%).
-Vocational credentials are prominent, with 47.3% of residents aged 15+ holding them – advanced diplomas account for 9.9% and certificates for 37.4%.
+Vocational credentials are prominent, with 47.3% of residents aged 15+ holding them - advanced diplomas account for 9.9% while certificates make up 37.4%.

-School and university attendance comprises 19.7% of the community, including 7.3% in primary education, 6.8% in secondary education, and 2.1% pursuing tertiary education.
-Educational facilities seem to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+School and university attendance encompasses 19.7% of the community, including 7.3% in primary education, 6.8% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education